Myth Busting: The Productivity–Pay Gap (2022)

 The decision-makers' perspective

-There will always be discrepancies between the results of different studies, but we want to focus on the EPI's analysis.
+There will always be discrepancies between the results of different studies, but we want to focus on the latest EPI analysis from December 2021.
 The main reason is that they depict the actual change in annual wages of the top 10%, including the underlying earnings, such as stock options and vested stock awards.

 So, the pattern of upper redistribution of wages from the bottom 90% to the top 10% seems to be the only constant.